 Although the project didn’t answer Mr. Engel’s original question, it did allow for the average rate of return to be measured for the first time.
 Professors Lorie and Fisher subsequently published an article in the Journal of Business that stated the average rate of return on common stocks listed on the NYSE was 9 percent.

 CRSP has continued to expand its product line after developing the original database.
 In 1984 CRSP added data from the NASDAQ markets (from December 1972).
 In the mid 90’s the only complete database available containing active and inactive mutual funds was created by Mark M. Carhart for his 1995 dissertation (Chicago Booth) entitled, “Survivor Bias and Persistence in Mutual Fund Performance,” to fill a need for lacking survivor-bias-free data coverage.
 In 2005 CRSP released the CRSP/Ziman Real Estate Data Series together with the Ziman Center at the Anderson School of Business of the University of California at Los Angeles.
 CRSP released the Pre62 database in early 2006, which contains daily data from 1926 - 1962.
 Previously only monthly data was available for this time period.

 CRSP has again partnered with the investment industry in the launch of the CRSP Indexes.
 CRSP’s new series of transparent and investable indexes provide the foundation for new areas of research and serve as benchmarks for investment vehicles, such as ETFs.
 In October, 2012, Vanguard announced that it would adopt 16 of the CRSP Indexes as benchmarks for certain Vanguard ETFs.
-As of October 2013, nearly $360 billion dollars in ETF assets tracked the CRSP Indexes.
+As of December 2017, more than $1 trillion in assets were linked to CRSP Indexes.